Toyota M engine

 Toyota Motor Corporation's M family of engines were a longitudinally mounted straight-6 engine design.
 They were used from the 1960s through the 1990s.
 All M family engines were OHC designs.
 While the M family was born with a chain-driven single camshaft it evolved into a belt-driven DOHC system after 1980.
 All M family engines used a cast-iron block with an aluminum cylinder head, and were built at the Toyota Kamigo plant in Toyota City, Japan.

 The M-E variant, available only in the Japanese domestic market, was the first Toyota engine to be equipped with fuel injection (around the same time as the 4-cylinder 18R-E).
 The 4M-E was the first Toyota engine to be equipped with fuel injection for non-Japanese markets.
 The M family were Toyota's most prestigious engines (apart from the uncommon V family V8) for over 30 years.
 They were commonly found on the large Toyota Crown, Mark II, and Supra models.

 M

+M

 The first M was a 1988 cc version produced from 1965 through 1988.
 It was a 2-valve SOHC engine.
 Cylinder bore and stroke was square at 75 mm.
 Output was 110–115 PS at 5,200 to 5600 rpm, depending on specifications and model year.
 Typical torque is 16 kgm at 3,800 rpm.

 The "M-C" engine, for commercial vehicles such as the Crown Van produces 105 PS.

 Twin sidedraft SU Carburettors pushed output for the M-B and M-D to 125 PS at 5,800 rpm.

 Anti emissions versions, the M-U and M-EU, replaced the M and M-E on the Japanese market in mid 1976.
 The emissions system was called TTC (Toyota Total Clean), with a "-C" to denote the installation of a catalytic converter.
 For commercial vehicles, the emissions controlled carburetted version was called the M-J.